shpml/fundamentals/05_chapter/06_exercise.md

 14 .
 Create a CSS style for the section.
 Set its background to #222222, and make its color white.
 Make the section's overflow:auto.

 15 .
 Set the h2 color to pale yellow: #fffebb.
-Set h2's border-bottom-color to #fffebb as well.
+Set h2's border-bottom to #fffebb as well.

 16 .
 Set the li color to black, and its background to white.